zhutao100/qwen-image-mps/README.md

 - `--num-images` (int): Number of images to generate (default: 1).
 - `--lora` (str): Hugging Face model URL or repo ID for additional LoRA to load (e.g., 'flymy-ai/qwen-image-anime-irl-lora' or full HF URL).
+- `--batman`: Add a LEGO Batman minifigure photobombing your image in unexpected ways!

 #### Edit Command Arguments
 - `-i, --input` (str): Path to the input image to edit (required).